 Lastly, if you are a serious astrophotographer and want to capture deep-sky objects, then you could look at a dedicated astronomy camera, but bear in mind that these will be good only for this and not any other photography and also require quality astrophotography telescopes and mounts, amongst other accessories.

-Final word – What do you think is the best camera for astrophotography in 2021?
+What’s the best camera for astrophotography in 2022?

 We hope you found this article useful and that it provided something different from other things you may have read.